 You should still track hours for payment purposes.
 However, people’s work should be judged by accomplishments instead of pure productivity metrics focusing on clicks or keyboard activity.
 Instead, use those activity elements to verify work activity and spot trends to help your team reach new heights.

 Burnout is a significant threat and can be challenging to spot — especially for managers new to leadership or new to remote.
-Here are a few signs to watch out for and some tips on addressing them specifically.
+Here are a few burnout signs to watch out for and some tips on addressing them specifically.

 6. Project and task management